enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

     this.setContentView(0x7F04001B);
 }
 ```
+Once observed the main flow of the application, let's describe some of the security mechanisms found.

 **Integrity checks:**

-As already mentioned above, integrity checks for native libraries and Dalvik bytecode are identified in the function `verifyLibs`.
-Notice that repackaging the Dalvik bytecode and native code may be still feasible.
-Just by patching out the function `verifyLibs` in the Dalvik bytecode and the function `baz` in the native library, an attacker could bypass all the integrity checks and thus continue attacking the mobile app at will.
+As already mentioned above, integrity checks are identified in the function `verifyLibs` for protecting both the native libraries and Dalvik bytecode.
+Notice that repackaging the Dalvik bytecode and native code may be still feasible due to the weak CRC checksum used.
+Just by patching out the function `verifyLibs` in the Dalvik bytecode and the function `baz` in the native library, an attacker could bypass all the integrity checks and then continue tampering with the mobile app at will.

 The function responsible for verifying libraries gets decompiled as follows:
 ```java